ULHPC/ulhpc-docs/docs/environment/conda.md

 ### Managing packages with external tools

-Quite often a package that is required in an environment is not available in a Conda channel, but it is available though some other distributions, such as the [Python Package Index (PyPI)](https://pypi.org/).
-In these cases makes sense to create a Conda environment and install the required packages with `pip` from the Python Package Index.
+Quite often a package that is required in an environment is not available through a Conda channel, but it is available through some other distribution channel, such as the [Python Package Index (PyPI)](https://pypi.org/).
+In these cases the only solution is to create a Conda environment and install the required packages with `pip` from the Python Package Index.

-Conda installs links to package components in an environment directory.
-When using the package tool, packages components are installed in the same directory where Conda installs links.
-Thus, there tools integrate seamlessly with Conda, however there are a couple of caveats:
+Using an external packaging tool is possible because of the method that Conda uses to install packages.
+Conda installs package versions in a central directory (e.g. `~/micromamba/pkgs`).
+Any environment that requires a package links to the central directory with _hard links_.
+Links are added to the home directory (e.g. `~/micromamba/envs/R-project` for the `R-project` environment) of any environment that requires them.
+When using an external package tool, package components are installed in the same directory where Conda would install the corresponding link.
+Thus, external package management tools integrate seamlessly with Conda, with a couple of caveats:

 - each package must be managed by one tool, otherwise package components will get overwritten, and
 - packages installed by the package tool are specific to an environment and cannot be shared as with Conda, since components are installed directly and not with links.

-!!! important ""
+!!! important "Prefer Conda over external package managers"
     Installing the same package in multiple environments with an external package tool consumes quotas in terms of [storage space and number of files](../../filesystems/quotas/#current-usage), so prefer Conda when possible.
+This is particularly important for the `inode` limit, since some packages install a large number of files, and the hard links used by Conda do not consume inodes.

 #### Pip